 The oil pan of a vehicle gets cracked because of the road debris hitting it while driving, such as dead plants and rocks.
 Excessive usage and wear and tear of the oil pan can also lead to cracks, which then cause the engine oil to leak.

-Whether you have a few tiny cracks or just one giant crack on the oil pot, these steps for how to fix a cracked oil pan will always be helpful.
+Whether you have a few tiny cracks or just one giant crack on the oil pot, the above guideline will always be helpful.

 Although the cost for fixing or replacing the defective oil pan is not too high, it is best to avoid rough and shattered roads.
 The purpose of the oil pan is diminished if there are ruptures or cracks present on it.